sibskull/synaptiks/doc/install.rst

 - libXtst (client side of the XRecord extension, for improved keyboard monitoring)
-- UPower_ (to handle mouse devices correctly across suspend and resume)
+- dbus-python_ and UPower_ (to handle mouse devices correctly across suspend and resume)

 Finally xf86-input-synaptics 1.3 or newer must be installed and configured as touchpad driver.  **synaptiks** will not work, if the touchpad is managed by a